ashawkey/torch-ngp/readme.md

 # 3. call the preprocess code: (should install ffmpeg and colmap first! refer to the file for more options)
 python scripts/colmap2nerf.py --video ./data/custom/video.mp4 --run_colmap # if use video
 python scripts/colmap2nerf.py --images ./data/custom/images/ --run_colmap # if use images
+python scripts/colmap2nerf.py --video ./data/custom/video.mp4 --run_colmap --dynamic # if the scene is dynamic (for D-NeRF settings), add the time for each frame.
 # 4. it should create the transform.json, and you can train with: (you'll need to try with different scale & bound & dt_gamma to make the object correctly located in the bounding box and render fluently.)
 python main_nerf.py data/custom --workspace trial_nerf_custom -O --gui --scale 2.0 --bound 1.0 --dt_gamma 0.02